DiFronzo/OpenLibrary-GraphQL/README.md

 }
 ```
 ### `Find works`
-The function `findWork` is used to work using the work [slug](https://openlibrary.org/works/OL45883W).
-A Work is a logical collection of similar Editions.
+The function `findWork` is used to find work using the works [slug](https://openlibrary.org/works/OL45883W).
+A work is a logical collection of similar editions.
 The `id` need to be a string.
 With GraphQL you can choose what result should be returned.
 Use the `DOCS` tab on the right side for available parameters.
 ```gql
 query
 {